José José: Artistry and image

-José grew up listening to traditional pop music, rock and roll, jazz, swing, and big band.
+José grew up listening to traditional pop, rock and roll, jazz, swing, and big band.
 He listened to performers such as Elvis Presley, Frank Sinatra, Johnny Mathis and such popular Mexican composers as Consuelo Velázquez and María Grever.
 He was later inspired by vocalist Barbra Streisand, whom he considered an influence.
 The son of an operatic tenor and a pianist, he grew up listening to composers such as Chopin and Mozart, but never got the chance to play classical music.
 In his teens, José learned to play music from top Mexican jazz players and is recognized for playing several instruments, such as the piano, bass, guitar and double bass.
 Because of his phrasing ability, he was once described as "a singer who sings as a musician".
 His musical preferences were classical musicians such as Ravel, Debussy and Musorgsky, jazz, and bossa nova.

 Vocals

-According to his autobiography, Ésta es mi vida, vocal coach Guido Picco described José José as a light lyric tenor.
+According to his autobiography, Ésta es mi vida, vocal coach Guido Picco described José José in his early years as a light lyric tenor.
+The vocals showed through all of his career place him in a light baritone range.
 José worked for periods with coach Seth Riggs, who later highlighted his vocal abilities.
 Over time, his voice and vocal style changed noticeably, being his prime the early 1970s.
 Inheriting the singing qualities of his father, he was able to reach high and low notes easily with a practically flawless intonation.
 His live performance of "El Triste" in 1970 has been widely praised by many critics for its technique and intensity.
 His breathing technique allowed him to sustain long and clear notes.

 After recording the song "El Triste" for the 2010 album Iconos, singer Marc Anthony said, "once you start to sing it you realize the magnitude, of that spectacular voice and special phrasing of José José and his incredible way to perform".
 On the Latin VH1 show Las 100 grandiosas canciones de los 1980s en español (The 100 Greatest Spanish Songs of the 1980s), singer Diego Verdaguer said: "If today he could sing, he would be the greatest of Latin America."
 In a 2018 interview, singer Lupita D'Alessio stated "[José] is an icon, the master, the creator of phrasing, he's got a way of phrasing that there will not be another, for me, he is the greatest singer ever, with the pardon of Luis Miguel".
 D'Alessio also highlighted his technique to breathe and sustain long notes.
+In 2024, iconic ranchera and mariachi singer Aida Cuevas stated in an interview with host and TV personality Yordi Rosado, that José José is "the best singer that this country [Mexico] has given".